 The scope of the study also includes market and user trends, traffic trends, cost and spectrum implications, typical usage scenarios, and requirements of 5G.
-Radio access technologies and network technologies of 5G are also addressed.
+Radio access technologies and network technologies of 5G are addressed, and summary of 5G Trial Promotion Group (established in 2016) report is captured.
 In the Annex, the perspectives of future business and services are introduced for reference.